Michellinian/CS-unit-2/README.md

 Following these requirements we need to create an appropriate program for this specific scenario.

+### Who is the client?

+The clients are the people who are working in Earth, and the astronauts who are working in Moon and Mars.
+They have many works to do and one of them is "communication".
+Although our clients have too many works, so we want to make at least the commnication part of their work, as simple as possible.
+Also especially for the astronauts, they have stayed in space for a long time, that they cannot use their hand as nimble as they used to in Earth.

 ### Solution proposed

 The user of this program is the astronauts who are working in the outerspace.
 They do have a base to work in, in every planet (and the moon), although, because of the other difficult jobs excluding communication between the planets, us, the developers needs to create a simple system for them, to make their job as lesss stressful as possible.
 The solution is, we can create a system, that is able to operate with only 2 buttons.
+In this way they don't have to so much work, but only use 2 buttons to accomplish the process from receiving a message, typing in a message, and then sending the message to the designated location.

 ### Success Criteria

-1. Earth can send a message in morse code
-2. Moon can successfully receive the message of morse code
-3. Moon can successfully send the message with binary
-4. Mars can receive the message of binary
-5. The message the astronauts process are all in English (regardless of which station they are in)
+1. The display shows every possible character the user can type in (A~Z, 0~9, space)
+2. The letter blinks to indicate which letter is selected
+3. The cursor is automatically moved
+4. The user can select a character
+5. The user can delete a character
-6. The message is successfully converted in binary or morse depending which station the message is delivered to
+6. The user can send the message to the designated location
-7. The astronauts can operate the program using only two buttons, and a screen output
+7. The other station can receive the message
+8. Earth to Moon: English -> Morse -> English (morse and english can be translated to each other)
+9. Moon to Mars: English -> Binary -> English (binary and english can be translated to each other)